blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - IEEE
 # Technologies
 ## 0G
+They were commonly called the car phones due to them mostly being inside cars.
+The ones that look like landline phones with a handset transciever, but portable rather than wired.

 - PTT - Push to Talk / Manual (0G)
 - MTS - Mobile Telephone Service (0G)
 - IMTS - Improved Mobile Telephone Service (0G)